InRule/AzureAppServices/doc/ircatalog-manager.md

 ## Getting started

-Before creating and deploying the irCatalog Manager package, the follow the steps below to log into Azure and set up the initial resources:
+Before creating and deploying the irCatalog Manager package, follow the steps below to log into Azure and set up the initial resources:

 * [Sign in to Azure](deployment-getting-started.md#sign-in-to-azure)
 * [Set active subscription](deployment-getting-started.md#set-active-subscription)